trendy-sand-dance/backend/README.md

 Database holds two tables: user data and game data.
 User management container only accesses the user data table

-** if you want to change the structure of the database table(s), you must delete the db file in the container: src/database/database.db
+** if you want to change the structure of the database table(s), you must delete the db file in the database container: src/database/database.db
 AND
-remove the volume so then see the changes and create a new database with the updated table(s)
+remove the volume to then see the changes and create a new database with the updated table(s)

 to continue to branch off and add to this repo:
 - password hashing